 A diverse workforce could also provide greater insight into the needs of your customers from various backgrounds.
 This is a far less costly way of doing market research for your business.

-- Create Diversity-Friendly Policies: One meaningful way to make clear to your employees that you embrace diversity is through your company policies.
-For example, you could require that performance evaluations assess what an employee has done to promote diversity in the workplace.
+One meaningful way to make clear to your employees that you embrace diversity is through your company policies.
 Permitting workers to take off for religious holidays that are not observed by the company is another possible approach, as is not scheduling key events during times of prayer or fasting due to religious observances.
 More informally, celebrating cultural events with different international foods and music can create a climate where workers know multiculturalism is appreciated.
 Once the policies are established, you will want to make sure a high-level manager is tasked to ensure they are effectively implemented and understood by the workforce.

 As you can see, there are a variety of ways to build a diverse workforce and ensure multiculturalism is valued at your company.
 Doing so will produce many different benefits for your business, including better financial performance.